hansreier/techreier/eDrops/src/main/resources/static/markdown/about/greenit_en.md

 - The environmental- and climate- impact of digitalization need to be included in the total equation.

 One pitfall that is easy to fall into is changing each individual manual subprocess to something supported digitally, without considering the whole picture.
-This is especially a significant challenge for public administration, which is highly regulate
+Especially for public administration, which is very rule-based, this is a significant challenge.

 There is no clear definition of what "green" system development actually is.
 However, I encourage everyone in the industry to reflect on what it actually involves.